 Upon the student’s return to school, his/her parents are required to send written documentation from a doctor to excuse an absence.

 A student is responsible for school matter covered during his or her absence.
 Teachers are not obliged to administer make-up tests to an absent student unless the child’s absence was excused.
-If a student has presented a doctor’s excuse or a note explaining the absence due to illness or other grave reasons the teachers will administer make-up tests within one week of the original test date, and other w- Responsibility rests upon the child to make arrangements with the teacher for the administration of the make-up test at a time convenient to both.
+If a student has presented a doctor’s excuse or a note explaining the absence due to illness or other grave reasons, the teachers will administer make-up tests within one week of the original test date, and other work should be completed within 3 days for a one-day absence.
+Responsibility rests upon the child to make arrangements with the teacher for the administration of the make-up test at a time convenient to both.

-CHECK OUT PROCEDURE
+Check Out Procedure

 Checking out a child during school hours is excused only when a child is ill or if a doctor’s appointment is necessary.
 A doctor’s excuse must be presented upon the child’s return to school.
-All parents must report to the office to check in or check out their child between school hours.
+All parents must report to the front office to check in or check out their child between school hours.

 In order to provide continuity in your child's school day, we urge you to avoid having to take your child out of class before the regular time of dismissal.
 In urgent circumstances, please follow one of the following procedures should it become necessary for your child to be taken out of class: